Daily boosted odds PowerPlays on selected racing and early payouts on sports, AFL & NRLSign up

 The bookie has a super little app that works on your tablet (iPad), Android and iPhone smart phone systems.
 There’s also a mobile website if you don’t want to download the app.

-It’s promotions, like money back offers and specials, are second to none in the gaming world.
+It’s promotions, like Cash Out, the Fold and PowerPlays are second to none in the gaming world.